-Upon receipt of the proposal from Cohen several of the managers discussed it and the consensus was that while Cohen was qualified, perhaps we should see if there was a local solicitor who was equally qualified.
-It turns out the Andy Rau is equally experienced in this issue and a proposal have been requested.
-We expect to have his proposal in time for the WCACOG meeting on Thursday.
+Several of the managers from municipalities in the WCACOG felt this issue warranted further action, so we raised it at the WCACOG meeting in November.
+The members agreed to solicit a proposal from the Cohen Law Group.
+Upon receipt of the proposal several of the managers discussed it.
+The consensus was that while Cohen was qualified, we should see if there was a local solicitor who was equally qualified.
+It turns out Andy Rau, a West Chester attorney, is equally experienced in this issue and we solicited a proposal from him.
+The proposals indicated that it would cost each municipality \$4,600 to \$6,000 to update their respective ordinance.